Get to know how to manage product catalog pages and templates.

 Add any image on top of the page.

 The template can be previewed with any category / product.
 Open Page Information and then select View with category / product.
 Select the product / category from the picker to get a preview with this product / category.
 Select Shop The Look category to get a preview of the updated template.

 Now we have to assign this template to the specific category.
 Open properties in the Page Information menu and switch to the commerce tab.
-Click on the folder icon to select the Shop The Look category from the category picker.
+Click the folder icon to select the Shop The Look category from the category picker.
 It is possible to assign multiple categories to a template and also including sub-categories by enabling the checkbox.

-Go back to the main homepage and click on Shop The Look category to see the specific template.
+Go back to the main homepage and click Shop The Look category to see the specific template.
 All the other categories still use the generic template.

 The same workflow can be applied to create individual product templates.

 Now that you have completed this part of the journey you should:

 Build on this knowledge and continue your journey by next reviewing the document Manage staged product catalog experiences, where you learn how to work with staged product data and AEM Launches.